De Luxe Florida

 De Luxe Florida Manufacturing Plant (Spanish: Fábrica de Fomento De Luxe Florida), also known as the De Luxe Caribe Inc. Building (Edificio De Luxe Caribe Inc.), is a historic factory building located in Florida, Puerto Rico.
 The building was added to the United States National Register of Historic Places in 2012 as it is a prime example of the early prototypes for manufacturing plants in Puerto Rico.

-The factory consists of plant number T-0472-0-58 and its addition labeled T-0472-0-66, which integrate the best-known and most successful manufacturing plant of the municipality of Florida.
+The factory consists of plant number T-0472-0-58 and its addition labeled T-0472-0-66.
 This is one of three prototypical buildings at a small-sized industrial park located northeast of town, alongside Road PR-642, Kilometer 11.1.
-The L-shaped plant was designed by architect René O. Ramírez, one of Puerto Rico's earliest and most decisively Modern architects.
-Built in steel and concrete, with an A-frame supported above concrete beams and columns, the property embodies key stylistic considerations pertaining to the Modern Movement in architecture.
+The L-shaped plant was designed by architect René O. Ramírez, one of Puerto Rico's early Modern architects.
+Built in steel and concrete, with an A-frame supported above concrete beams and columns, the property embodies stylistic considerations pertaining to the Modern Movement in architecture.
 The De Luxe Florida/Caribe still incorporates all key components identifiable with the manufacturing building as originally designed and built.